InSpaceAI/RL-InDrone/Readme.md

 ## **About**

-There are dorne environments made in **Inspace**.
+There are drone environments made in **Inspace**.
 You can test your algorithm in these environments  with default settings.
 Besides, you can modify some settings(state, action, reward, ...) too.
 Mostly modify within *DroneAgent.cs* script file.
 And You can make any environments with this drone agent.

 ## **Environment**